The Gluteus Maximus: Get Sciatic Pain Relief

 The second part of this issue is a posterior pelvic tilt (tucked under pelvis).
-When you clinch you tuck under your pelvis, this causes you to lose the curve in your lower back (while making you look like you have a flat butt)!
-Losing the curve in your lower back can cause damage to the lumbar disc and pressure on the lumbar nerves (sciatica).
+When you clench you tuck under your pelvis, this causes you to lose the curve in your lower back (while making you look like you have a flat butt)!
+Losing the curve in your lower back can potentially cause damage to the lumbar disc.

 What do I mean by eccentric loading of the Gluteus Maximus?

 Eccentric loading means controlled lengthening.
 Think about doing a biceps curl.
 On the way up the biceps is shorting (concentrically loading).
 The way down the biceps is lengthening (eccentrically loading).
 If you kept your biceps clenched at the top the weight would never lower.
 The glutes have to work the same way.
 When you bend over you lengthen the glutes, it's a controlled letting go of the muscle.
 If you hold them clenched, you bend over 100% from your hamstrings and low back.
 This is bad on both fronts.
 Do you want to hurt your spine or strain your hamstring?
 Neither is very fun.

 How do you tell if you are eccentrically loading your Gluteus Maximus when you bend over?